Convex co-compact actions of relatively hyperbolic groups: Introduction

 Informally, Definition~\ref{defn:IS} says that a naive convex co-compact triple has coarsely isolated simplices if it is possible to select a closed and discrete family of simplices that contain a representative from each parallel family of maximal properly embedded simplices.

 We will prove the following.

 \begin{theorem} (see Section~\ref{sec:pf_of_thm_main_ncc}) Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple.
-Then the following are equivalent: \begin{enumerate} \item $(\Omega, \Cc, \Lambda)$ has coarsely isolated simplices, \item $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to a family of properly embedded simplices in $\Cc$, \item $\Lambda$ is a relatively hyperbolic group with respect to a family of virtually Abelian subgroups of rank at least two. \end{enumerate} \end{theorem}
+Then the following are equivalent: \begin{enumerate} \item $(\Omega, \Cc, \Lambda)$ has coarsely isolated simplices, \item $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to a family of properly embedded simplices in $\Cc$ of dimension at least two, \item $\Lambda$ is a relatively hyperbolic group with respect to a family of virtually Abelian subgroups of rank at least two. \end{enumerate} \end{theorem}

 \begin{remark} Using the basic theory of relatively hyperbolic spaces (see Theorem~\ref{thm:rh_embeddings_of_flats} below), if $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to a family of properly embedded simplices in $\Cc$, then every simplex in that family is maximal. \end{remark}